 The efficacy of this approach was demonstrated by Microsoft's Phi~\citep{abdin2024phi} series of models.
 By training on ``textbook-quality'' synthetic data---carefully curated to teach reasoning principles rather than just rote facts---the 1.3B-parameter Phi-1 outperformed models 100$\times$ its size on coding benchmarks~\citep{dss_textbooks_all_you_need}.

 DSS extends this ``Textbooks Are All You Need'' philosophy to every domain.
-An ``organic chemistry DSS'' would be trained not on scraped PDFs, but on a synthetic curriculum generated from a rigorous chemistry ontology.
+An ``organic chemistry DSS'' would be trained not on scraped PDFs but on a synthetic curriculum generated from a rigorous chemistry ontology.
 This curriculum would systematically cover every reaction type, molecular structure, and bonding rule, presenting them in diverse contexts and difficulty levels~\citep{dss_synthllm}.
 This ``high-signal'' training enables SLMs to reach expert-level depth in their specific niche without the massive parameter count required to ``memorize the Internet.''

 This method also mitigates model collapse.
-Because the synthetic data are generated from a structured, verifiable ontology, they provide a ``genetic template'' that preserves variance and factual integrity~\citep{ma2025synthesize}.
-The KG ensures that the model trains on the logic of the domain, not just the statistical artifacts of previous model outputs.
+Because the synthetic data are generated from a structured, verifiable ontology, they preserve variance and factual integrity~\citep{ma2025synthesize}.
+The KG ensures that the model trains on the logic of the domain, not just statistical artifacts of previous model outputs.